sofianekab/Varese/deliverables/guidelines.md

 ## Conclusions

 - DDI provides different tools, additional ones are needed
-- There is no perfect answer, it depents on multiple factor (effort in metadata modelling, needs of users, etc.)
+- There is no perfect answer, it depends on multiple factors (effort in metadata modelling, needs of users, etc.)